tanzim12911/cse311-project/README.md

 # Total Football

 **Total Football** is a comprehensive football information system built as a course project for **CSE311: Database Systems**.
-It allows management and interaction with football-related data including players, matches, statistics, and user engagement features like voting and notifications.
+It allows management and interaction with football-related data including players, matches, statistics, and user engagement features like match start notifications.

 ---